cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 ### Key and Nonce Selection

-All AEGIS variants MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
+All AEGIS variants MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once, even with different `tag` lengths.
 Failure to do so would immediately reveal the bitwise difference between two messages.

 Every key MUST be randomly chosen from a uniform distribution.